luukfroling/Mechanica/content/special/ChX2_CracksInMecha.md

 This equation describes the propagation of the electric field through vacuum (you can of course derive the same equation for the magnetic field).
 In the wave equation a second derivative in space is coupled to a second derivative in time.
 The solution to this differential equation is $E_y(x,t)\propto \cos(k x - \omega t)$, with the *wave number* $k$ related to the wave length $k=2\pi/\lambda$ and the angular frequency $\omega$ to the frequency $\nu$ according to $\omega = 2\pi \nu$.
 Like for all waves, the frequency, wave length and velocity of the wave are coupled: $\nu \lambda =c$ with $c$ the speed of the wave, i.e. in this case the speed of light.

-Light is identified as an electro-magnetic wave and from the wave equation we see that the wave velocity is given by
+Light is identified as an electromagnetic wave and from the wave equation we see that the wave velocity is given by

 $$
 \frac{1}{\sqrt{\epsilon_0 \mu_0}}\equiv c=2.998\cdot 10^8\ \text{m/s} \approx 300,000\ \text{km/s}